determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

 More rarely, if agents have multiple network interfaces and some of them are not routable, Determined may pick one of those interfaces rather than one that allows one agent to contact another.
-In this case, it is possible to explicitly set the network interface used for distributed training, as described in :ref:`Basic Setup: Step 7 - Configure the Cluster
+In this case, it is possible to explicitly set the network interface used for distributed training, as described in :ref:`cluster-configuration`.
-<cluster-configuration>`.

 ***************
  Configuration